Skip to main content

 • All services at international embassies and consulates will continue during a lapse of appropriations.

 • Unfortunately, tour guides and visitor centers of DC's government buildings are considered non-essential and have been closed.
-This means that all tours of the U.S. Capitol, White House, FBI Building, Library of Congress, National Archives, Supreme Court, State Department, Historic Treasury Building, and Bureau of Engraving and Printing have been canceled during the shutdown.
+This means that all tours of the U.S. Capitol, FBI Building, Library of Congress, National Archives, Supreme Court, State Department, Historic Treasury Building, and Bureau of Engraving and Printing have been canceled during the shutdown.
+The White House has been closed to tours since before the government shutdown, due to ongoing construction.

 What is the impact on state and local services?